Cynthia Morris says on her site Original Impulse:

 They’ll spark your writing so that you’re eagerly setting aside 15 minutes each day to enjoy your writing fix.

-The Daily Writing Impulse offers a simple, evocative writing prompt, delivered to your inbox, to keep writing in your life on a regular basis.
+The Daily Writing Impulse [which may no longer be an active service] offered “a simple, evocative writing prompt, delivered to your inbox, to keep writing in your life on a regular basis.

 generate fresh ideas